 - More from Art and Bena: Hard Thinking About Soft Skills

 Questions vary in complexity, structure and purpose.
 Effective questioners are inclined to ask a range of questions.
-For example, they pose questions that:
+For example, they ask questions that might lead to posing problems that have not yet been uncovered or fully resolved:

 Request data to support others’ conclusions and assumptions.